 - Change of Staff in the Project CoordinationSince March 1, 2021, Manuela Hees is our new project coordinator for i-konf, replacing Jannika Alber, who helped establish the …

-The i-conf project aims at the development and step-by-step implementation of a free digital feedback tool for confirmation work.
-Included in the project is a third study on confirmation work, which is representative at the level of the regional churches, the EKD and the participating European churches.
+The i-konf project aims at the development and step-by-step implementation of a free digital feedback tool for confirmation work.
+The project includes a third study on confirmation work, which is representative at the level of the regional churches, the EKD and the participating European churches.

-The research project promotes feedback-based quality development of confirmation work.
-The main objective is to understand quality of confirmation work better, with the intention of developing it.
+I-konf enables feedback-based quality development of confirmation work.
+The main objective is to better understand the quality of confirmation work, with the intention of developing it.

-For this purpose, a digital, multifunctional feedback tool “i-conf” is being developed that can be used free of charge and contributes to a subject-oriented quality development of confirmation work on several levels:
+For this purpose, a digital, multifunctional feedback tool was being developed that can be used free of charge and contributes to a subject-oriented quality development of confirmation work on several levels:

 - Confirmands can easily give feedback on their experiences during confirmation work via their mobile phones.

-- Full-time employees and volunteers gain an impression of the confirmands’ feedback without time-consuming manual evaluation of feedback forms or research methodological expertise.
-On the basis of the feedback, they can draw conclusion for a further refinement of confirmation work in their parish.
+- Full-time employees and volunteers gain an impression of the confirmands’ feedback without time-consuming manual evaluation of feedback forms or expertise in research methodology.
+On the basis of the feedback, they can draw conclusion for further refinement of confirmation work in their parish.

-- The data will be evaluated at local, regional, national and international level.
-Thus, i-conf contributes to parish and church development as well as to the networking of confirmation work in Europe.
+- The data will be evaluated at local and regional level.
+This makes i-konf an tool that can be used for parish and church development and that connects and advances confirmation work in Europe.

-The international research project is a joint effort of research teams and Protestant from Austria, Denmark, Finland, Germany, Norway, Poland, Sweden, Switzerland and Hungary.
+The international research project is a joint effort of research teams and Protestant/Lutheran/Reformed churches from Austria, Denmark, Finland, Germany, Norway, Poland, Sweden, Switzerland and Hungary.